hemidactylus/zdm-scenario-draft/README.md

 ### Set up the ZDM Automation

 > The base machine will be the jumphost, in whose Docker the automation creates
 > the `zdm-ansible-container`.
-When this container runs, it will reach the
+When this container runs, it will reach
-> three `zdm-host-[1,2,3]` containers, treating them as machines, and will deploy
+> _the base machine itself (playing the role of the ZDM Host Ubuntu box)_
-> the ZDM host in their own (DinD-based) Dockers.
+> and will deploy the ZDM host in its Docker, thus effectively
+> alongside the pre-existing Cassandra cluster.

 Time to download and run `zdm-util`, which creates the Ansible container which will then deploy the ZDM proxies.
-On the base machine:
+On the base machine, from the repo's root:

 ```
 cd running_zdm_util